dmbarbour/glas/docs/GlasNamespaces.md

 Divergence and performance are relevant concerns.
 We'll want quotas for evaluation of the namespace.
 Quotas can be expressed via user configuration and annotations.

 Ideally, quotas should pass or fail deterministically, independent of CPU time or optional optimizations.
 This requires developing a heuristic cost function and, in general, checking for overruns before accepting generated output.

+## Declarative Namespaces

+Observations:

+* If applications are defined as namespaces, then namespaces and definitions have the same 'type'.
+That is, if definitions are represented by AST, then so are namespaces.
+* If ASTs are namespaces, then at least some ASTs must define things.
+* Most definitions benefit from utility definitions.
+It seems worthwhile to support a notion of introducing definitions at least locally within other definitions.
+* The method 'args' as a client-controlled view of the client's namespace seems widely useful.
+We should make this universal in the namespace model.
+* Ideally, definitions can be inlined without changing their meaning.
+The definition boundary shouldn't be semantically significant.
+Thus, to *receive* the arguments, we may need something explicit like a lambda or template.
+* A localization is a reified translation.
+Localizations offer a first-class way to represent an environment of names.
+They can be passed through multiple layers.
+Of course, the construction of a localization needs some attention.
+* We can unify lambdas binding definitions and localizations if we forbid definitions on the 'empty'.
+Lambdas can bind entire prefixes, if a localization is bound, use beyond the immediate prefix then binds the other names.
+But I fear this might reduce usability.
+Alternative of two distinct structures may prove clearer and more usable.
+* Idea: if an AST can 'evaluate' to a localization that binds introduced local definitions, that could be a very declarative approach to defining a namespace.
+TBD: representing a localization as a prefix-to-prefix translation seems incompatible with 'local' definitions.
+Overrides may also prove troublesome.
+* Idea: if we have something like lambdas that can return lambdas, we can (via currying) support user-defined constructors of multiple arguments.
+Lambdas would receive a localization by name instead of expanding it under a prefix, of course.
+TBD: support for var-args?
+* Support for constructors with a variable number of arguments seems problematic.
+It seems possible to process them, albeit awkward, e.g. lambda with optional arg and two bodies.
+It seems much more difficult to *generate* var-arg structures as part of an AST.
+And it's a problem that I'd prefer to avoid entirely.
+* Perhaps it's better to not use var-args in the first place?
+This is an intermediate language.
+It isn't a problem to ask a front-end compiler to manage arity.
+* The notion of 'local definitions' needs attention.
+If we have lambdas, we get local definitions implicitly, e.g. `let x = X in Expr` can be translated into `(λx.Expr X)`, and within Expr we'll we'll be translating 'x' to something that was previously anonymous.
+We might even capture this within a localization.
+* We can feasibly represent anonymous definitions in a localization by extending a TL type.
+* Perhaps mixing prefix-to-prefix translations with name-to-definition (and maybe prefix-to-localization?) would be an effective way to integrate things?
+Not sure about this.
+* Normally, a localization is paired with a global dict.
+I'd really like to get back to that!
+A global dict is very nice for rendering and debugging.
+* So, we have one idea of 'evaluating' a localization that defines an internal view of a flexible namespace, and another that involves 'writing' definitions.
+The problem with writing definitions is that we can easily write the same name twice.
+The lambda-like approach can structurally guarantee a single definition per name, but it does not directly support inheritance and override of names.
+* To support inheritance and override, my prior approach involved separating the 'move' and 'link' translations.
+We could move a prior definition then invoke it.
+Not great, but usable and it maintained the simple TL type.
+* For overriding, we need some way to re-link definitions.
+This is often through a 'self' argument or similar.
+Could we do similar, providing a 'self' localization to some code instead of referencing things directly?
+Can we robustly support something similar to multiple inheritance or mixins?
+* I think we could support 'ifdef' more broadly with this lambdas approach.